GaelGil/GaelGil.github.io/_posts/2019-12-05-sneaker-prices.markdown

 permalink: /sneakers/
 date:   2019-12-05 12:33
 image: ../assets/images/sneakers.jpg
-categories: jekyll update
+categories: data
 ---

-link to the github [repo](https://github.com/GaelGil/sneaker-database) link to the live [project](https://sneaker-prices.herokuapp.com/) link to the [sneaks-api]()
+link to the github [repo](https://github.com/GaelGil/sneaker-prices-checker)

+link to the live [project](https://sneaker-prices.herokuapp.com/)

+link to the [sneaks-api]()

 # The project